tango-controls/rfc/10/RequestReply.md

 If Device Server is set to No Serialization it MAY process any requests in parallel.
 It is NOT RECOMMENDED to use No Serialization mode.

+The default serialization Mode is "Serialization by Device".

 ### Blackbox
 A blackbox system should record every REQUEST on the Device especially: